Saturday, February 28, 2009

 So Long Farewell

-We got a call and urgent emails on Jan.
-30 about an offer on our house.
-We countered it and they countered back which we accepted.
-The home inspection went well and we are looking to close around Feb.
-20. We are completely shocked that the house was only on the market 30 days and we got what we wanted for it.
-We weren't sure how things would go with the market as it is and also the other houses in the neighborhood, although different than ours, had been on the market for more than a year before they sold.
-We feel utterly and totally and undeniable BLESSED!
+We got a call and urgent emails on January 30th about an offer on our house.
+We countered it and they countered back, which we accepted.
+The home inspection went well and we are looking to close around February 20th.
+We are completely shocked that the house was only on the market 30 days and that we got what we wanted for it.
+We weren't sure how things would go with the market as it is, and the other houses in the neighborhood, although different than ours, had been on the market for more than a year before they sold.
+We feel utterly and totally and undeniably BLESSED!

 I am so missing this!